 In order for the Culture of Death to be transformed into the Culture of Life, lay Catholics must become instruments of Christ by engaging the culture.
 This means lay Catholics have a responsibility to become aware of the issues in their nation, so that the Culture of Death can be defeated.
 There are many aspects of societal life that needs to be sanctified, but this section of the LPCA site will focus on the importance of lay Catholics becoming politically active, so that Gospel values can be inserted into the political realm and sanctify it.
 The first step of becoming active in politics is to become educated in the field.
 In this way, lay Catholics develop the skills to choose the best tools to respond to a political issue.

 To assist in this education process; I have prepared a collection of resources.
 These resources touch upon very important themes which overlap each other.
-It must be said that even though a majority of the resources has an American "flavor", I have done my best to provide when possible, international resources.
-It is my hope that these citations will not only motivate lay Catholics in America to work to sanctify their nation, but to also inspire lay Catholics across the globe to participate in Christ's mission of sanctifying the political realm in every nation!
-The themes and the resources are as follows:
+It must be said that even though a majority of the resources has an American and Catholic "flavor", I have done my best to provide when possible, international and interreligious resources.
+It is my hope that these citations will not only motivate lay Catholics in America to work to sanctify the United States, but to also inspire lay Catholics across the globe to participate in Christ's mission of sanctifying every nation!
+(Note to Viewers: LPCA is not responsible for the views expressed in the following resources on the "Church & State" page.
+A good number of these resources come from secular and non-Catholic sources.
+Although there are imperfections in the secular and non-Catholic resources, they are still of great benefit.
+With all the many voices in the world today speaking out on complicated issues, there are only two voices who we must obey; the Pope, and the bishops who are in communion with the Successor of St. Peter.
+It must be emphasized that issues of faith and morals are binding to us, but with a conscience properly formed on the Gospel, we can come to different opinions dealing with prudential judgments.
+Resources are posted as a service.)

 1. A Look at American History and the Importance of America's Judeo-Christian Founding